seba495g/Quantum/README.md

 Quantum is not accosiated with C/C++ its inspired by C/C++ <br />
 Quantum++ and Quantum# may come if the files are too long/too many <br />

-# How to get started
+# 🚀How to get started
   you have your index or i__ <br />
   start by typing *@i quadio.q* which <br />
   will give you the rest of the code. <br />
    <br />
   in DevTool. (inspect)

-# How to program in Quantum
+# ⌨️How to program in Quantum
   qua:out >> text, will print out the text after the '>' <br />
   qua:in >> text, it will create a input with the text after the '>' <br />